-Your business’s name is the first impression customers get of your company.
-When it comes to what you call your business, you need to know whether you must use your business name or trade name.
-The difference between company name and trade name attributes vary.
+When it comes to what you call your company, you need to know whether it’s more beneficial to use your business name or trade name.
+Find out the difference between business name and trade name below.

 What is a business name?